notsomeguygaming/foundryvttmods/notsomeguyFoundryMods.md

         - `To get this pack, subscribe to the Foundry Advanced Tier (or higher).`

 ### `other`
+- special mods for managing imports and exports, etc
 - [jump to nav](#navigation)
 - <span style="background:navy">![_____](tags/navy.png)</span> https://foundryvtt.com/packages/foundry-vtt-content-parser
     -v10-11